dwright37/trope-reports/reports/Mixtral-8x7B-Instruct-v0.1.md

 ---

-### T1210: Racial bias leads to harmful consequences.
+### T1210: Harmful beliefs lead to discrimination and prejudice.

 |Support|
 |---|